-British cybersecurity firm, VST Enterprises, shared the details of their V-Health Passport, which runs on the groundbreaking cybersecurity tech VCode.
-The passport is “ready to hit the ground running and checks Covid-19 tests that include antibody and antigen testing”.
+British cybersecurity firm, VST Enterprises, shared details of their V-Health Passport, which runs on the cybersecurity tech VCode.
+The passport is “ready to hit the ground running and checks Covid tests, including antibody and antigen testing”.

 The V-Health Passport not only “confirms who you are, as it’s been verified alongside your passport, but also your Covid-19 test status and exactly when the test was administered”.
 The Covid-19 test is taken by a health professional who “uploads the information into the app, using a traffic light system.
 Red signifies a positive test, green indicates negative, and amber is the countdown clock until the next test”.